faithoflifedev/yt/tool/README.md

 url: https://oauth2.googleapis.com/token
 clientId: [client id from the API console]
 clientSecret: [client secret from the API console]
-code: [oauth auth code]
+code: [sinngle use auth code]
 ```

-There is an additional step required to generate the **refreshToken** needed for the above file.
-Once you have followed the instructions outlined in the YouTube docs for obtaining the OAuth2 credentials, then the next step is to enter this url into a desktop browser:
+There is an additional step required to generate the **_code_** needed for the above file.
+Once you have followed the instructions outlined in the YouTube docs for creating the app instance and obtaining the OAuth2 credentials, then the next step is to enter this url into a desktop browser:

 _https://accounts.google.com/o/oauth2/auth?client_id=[client_id_from_the_API_console]&redirect_uri=urn:ietf:wg:oauth:2.0:oob&scope=https://www.googleapis.com/auth/youtube&response_type=code_

-Once you have completed the steps to authorize the provdided account with the app created in the API console, you will be presented with an authorization code.
-The code is entered as the **_code_** line in the yaml file above.
+Once you have completed the steps to authorize the provdided account with the app created in the API console, you will be presented with an single use authorization code.
+The code is entered as the **_code_** line in the _yaml_ file above.

 ## Usage of the Data API